aikasi/uber-eats-backend/README.md

 - address
 - coverImage

+- Edit Restaurant
+- Delete Restaurant
+-
 - See Categpories
 - See Restaurants by Category (pagination)
 - See Restaurants (pagination)
 - See Resturant

-- Edit Restaurant
-- Delete Restaurant
+- Search Restaurant

 - Create Dish
 - Edit Dish